OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:31

 > Let the heavens be joyful, and the earth rejoice;
-> And let them say among the nations, “The Lord reigns.”
+> And let them proclaim among the nations, “The Lord reigns.”

 ---

 ## 1 Chronicles 16:32

-> Let the sea roar, and everything it contains;
+> Let the sea resound, and everything it contains;
-> Let the field rejoice, and everything that is in it.
+> Let the field be jubilant, and everything that is in it.

 ---

 ## 1 Chronicles 16:33

 > Then the trees of the forest will sing for joy before the Lord;
-> For He is coming to judge the earth.
+> For He is coming to bring justice to the earth.

 ---

 ## 1 Chronicles 16:34

-> Give thanks to the Lord, for He is good;
+> Offer thanks to the Lord, for He is good;
 > For His faithfulness is everlasting.

 ---